When you first open the reporting Dashboard, you will see a quick overview of all the essential data for your campaign.

 Actions:

-In this section, you will see an overview of how well your actions are performing in the campaign, as you can see above, 28.28% of all leads captured interacted with the social shares, and Facebook and Messenger were the better performing services here.
+In this section, you'll find an overview of how effectively your actions are performing in the campaign.
+As shown above, 28.28% of all captured leads engaged with social shares, with Facebook and Messenger proving to be the most effective services.

 Actions are the events that your users create within your campaign, it's made up of two unique action sets, the first being shares.
 This is sharing your campaign on social platforms like Facebook, Twitter, and so on, and the second is Custom actions.